aj-stein-nist/xproc1-tutorial/exercise01/readme.md

 ## Solution 3: Combining the phases in sequence instead of in parallel

 ## Solution 4: A non-XProc Solution (XSLT 3.0)

+## Solution 5: An all-XProc Solution

+XSLT can be embedded in XProc, and 'blue' can be replaced with XProc steps other than `p:xslt`.
+So we can make standalone XProc.